Commodore (India)

 Commodore is a one-star rank in the Indian Navy.
 Commodore ranks above the rank of captain and below the two-star rank of rear admiral.
+This navy rank will be abbreviated as CMDE or Cmde.

 The equivalent rank in the Indian Army is brigadier and in the Indian Air Force is air commodore.

 History

 After the Independence of India, Captain Ajitendu Chakraverti was the first Indian to be promoted to the rank of commodore, when he took over as the officiating Chief of Staff at Naval Headquarters.

 Appointments

 Officers in the rank of commodore hold important appointments like Commodore Commanding Submarines (COMCOS).
 The command and control of all submarines with the Western and Eastern Naval Commands resides with the COMCOS.
 The COMCOS (West) and COMCOS (East) report into the FOC-in-C of their respective commands.
 Officers in the rank of commodore serve as commanding officers of shore establishments like INS Hansa, INS Shivaji, etc. Commodores also fill appointments of naval officer-in-charge (NOIC) of naval areas.
 The naval attachés and naval advisors at India's high commissions and embassies in select countries are officers of the rank of commodore.
 At Naval headquarters, commodores hold the appointments of principal directors of directorates and branches.